horsebyte/Shared-Projects/Simple Recommender System/README.md

-This project was just a quick attempt at building a simple movie recommender system that selected similar movies based on the correlation between review score and number of reviews for the selected movies (Star Wars and Liar Liar).
+This project was just a quick attempt at building a simple movie recommender system that selected five similar movies based on the correlation between review score and number of reviews for the selected movies (Star Wars and Liar Liar).